boomcamp/PHP7-mini-app/README.md

 # Installation

-Run `composer install` to install the project dependencies
+Run `./install.sh` to install the project dependencies and dump autoloader.

 # Objects